By: Sharon Aron Baron

 Have you ever heard the saying “If you don’t stand for something you’ll fall for anything?”
 This morning at Kings Point, hundreds of angry residents protested the proposed charter high school, while City Commissioner Diane Glasser sat there mutely, sharing no opinion one way or another.

-It was standing room only today for a charter school meeting that was supposed to be led by the principal of the Doral Academy, however, City Manager Michael Cernech, possibly catching word of the protesters, advised him not to come.
-Cernech, in what probably was his worst day ever (next to getting a back rub from from disgraced former City Commissioner Patte Atkins-Grad) took to the podium facing the angry crowds.
+It was standing room only for a charter school meeting that was supposed to be led by the principal of the proposed Doral Academy, however, City Manager Michael Cernech, advised him not to come.
+Cernech, in what probably was his worst day ever (next to getting a back rub from from recalled City Commissioner Patte Atkins-Grad) took to the podium to face the angry crowds.

 After being confronted, she said she hadn’t made a decision because she hadn’t heard all the facts.